How to Certify

 New applicants must apply on-line using the Technology Registrations Canada website, https://www.technologyregistrationscanada.ca/.Newcomers to Canada should provide more detail in the job descriptions than is normally in resumes.
 Resumes written in the functional style are not acceptable.

 Applicants will be able to track the progress of their application by logging into their account on the Technology Registrations Canada website.

 The submitted applications are reviewed by the CTTAM Panel of Examiners and Certification Board, respectively, at their meetings scheduled for September, November, January, March and May each year.

-Applicants who hold diplomas, certificates or degrees from outside Canada will have their academics reviewed to determine if their education meets the general and discipline-specific National Technology Benchmarks for either Technician or Technologist.
+Applicants who hold diplomas, certificates or degrees from outside Canada are required to provide CTTAM with a W.E.S.
+(World Education Services) ICAP evaluation which will determine if their education meets the general education requirements for either Technician or Technologist.
 The Panel of Examiners may request a syllabus or course descriptions and outlines.

 The Panel of Examiners will assess and classify academics at the levels of Technologist, Technician or Associate.
 Applicants who cannot produce sufficient academic documents will not be registered with CTTAM.
 Applicants should receive the results of their review within 8 to 20 weeks from the date of application.

 If the applicant's academics are not sufficient for certification, the applicant may request a recommendation for further studies.

 Applicants whose foreign education has been accepted as equivalent to Technologist must write a competency exam to fully meet the requirements for Technologist.
 For more information on competency exams, click here.